 - In the Netherlands, the line Kijfhoek Roosendaal will be equipped in 2024. - In Belgium, the complete network is expected to be equipped by 2022.
 In 2025, ETCS is very likely to become compulsory for a train to be allowed to run on the Infrabel tracks.
 Legislation to fade out legacy system in favour of ETCS has come into force the 9th of July 2013.
-From December 2016 onwards, the class B system Memor-crocodile will be put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or under certain exceptions TBL1+ to run on these tracks; - In Luxembourg, trains will have to be equipped with ETCS Baseline 2 (version 2.3.0d), level 1 or 2 from mid-2017 onwards; - In France, the national KVB legacy system will be decommissioned at some point in the future.
+Since December 2016, the class B system Memor-crocodile is put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or under certain exceptions TBL1+ to run on these tracks; - In Luxembourg, the whole network is equipped with ETCS Baseline 2 (version 2.3.0d), level 1.
+Since 1st of July 2017 trains have to be equipped with ETCS with derogations for existing rolling stock operating on network before that date end of derogation 31/12/2019; - In France, the national KVB legacy system will be decommissioned at some point in the future.
 The date of this decommissioning is not yet determined.
-The European Deployment Plan (EDP) proposed by the European Commission (EC) is expected to be published before the end of 2016.
-It should provide more details about the implementation of ERTMS on part of RFC NSM corridor. - In Switzerland, all new vehicles purchased after July 1st 2014 will have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS as from 2017.
+The European Deployment Plan (EDP) proposed by the European Commission (EC) was published on January 2017.
+It provides more details about the implementation of ERTMS on part of RFC NSM corridor: Longuyon - Basel axis will be equipped by 2020. - In Switzerland, all new vehicles purchased after July 1st 2014 have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS since 2017.
 They will still also have to be equipped with KVB if they come from France.